 Correlation with Challenge Themes – Winning entries will need to show clearly how they match the key Challenge themes of increasing Skills and Jobs for people facing multiple challenges in less affluent neighbourhoods.

-Innovation and sharing learning – The LEP is looking for new approaches, or ideas combined or implemented in new ways, designed to maximise impact and share learning.
+Innovation and sharing learning – The Local Enterprise Partnership is looking for new approaches, or ideas combined or implemented in new ways, designed to maximise impact and share learning.
 All entrants will need to demonstrate a willingness to share their experiences and learning to help establish a body of knowledge that can bring about a sustained change in the culture of giving and understanding between the VSE and private sector in particular.

 Need – Local need will have to be well defined and evidenced in winning proposals.